National Guardsmen punished over video of oath recited with hand puppet

 "Not taking this oath solemnly and with the utmost respect is firmly against the traditions and sanctity of our military family and will not be tolerated," Haston added.

-According to the statement, the colonel who administered the oath was demoted to the rank of lieutenant colonel and "immediately retired," and the senior NCO holding the puppet was removed from her position with the Tennessee Joint Public Affairs Office, with "other administrative actions are underway."
+According to the statement, the colonel who administered the oath was demoted to the rank of lieutenant colonel and "immediately retired," and the senior NCO holding the puppet was removed from her position with the Tennessee Joint Public Affairs Office, with "other administrative actions" underway.

 The senior NCO who recorded the video was officially reprimanded and removed from his billet as unit first sergeant but will stay with the Tennessee Air National Guard.